Bruno Reichart: Heart transplant 1981

-On 19 August 1981, Reichart performed Germany's first successful heart transplant at the LMU.
-The procedure was previously performed more than 10 years earlier in 1969, when two heart transplants took place in the Cardiac Surgery Clinic at the LMU, but they were both unsuccessful, with one dying within two days of surgery, from a coronary thrombosis.
-Reichart's attempt in 1981 involved a 32-year old recipient who had experienced a heart attack a year earlier and was left with severely impaired left ventricular function.
+On 19 August 1981, Reichart performed Germany's first successful heart transplant at LMU.
+The procedure was previously performed more than 10 years earlier in 1969, when two heart transplants took place in the Cardiac Surgery Clinic at LMU, but they were both unsuccessful, with one dying within two days of surgery, from a coronary thrombosis.
+Reichart's attempt in 1981 involved a 32-year-old recipient who had experienced a heart attack a year earlier and was left with severely impaired left ventricular function.
 During the year until heart transplant, the recipient also experienced a large blood clot in the lung, acute heart failure and a stomach ulcer.
 The 23-year-old donor had been killed in a road traffic accident ten days before the transplant.
 Azathioprine, cortisone and Anti-thymocyte globulin were the immunosuppressants used until two rejection episodes resulted in changing therapy to cyclosporine A three weeks after surgery and they were discharged from hospital at Christmas 1981.

-Between 1978 and 1982, he held various professorships including the Universities of Boston, Birmingham, Milwaukee, Paris and Stanford.
+Between 1978 and 1982, he held various professorships including Boston University, the University of Birmingham, the University of Wisconsin–Milwaukee, the University of Paris, and Stanford University.

 More than twenty heart transplant procedures followed over the next three years.
-Under his leadership, intermittently spanning over 40 years at LMU, more than 1,000 heart transplants were performed.
+Under his leadership, intermittently spanning over 40 years at LMU Munich, more than 1,000 heart transplants were performed.